Using the REST API with Swagger

 For more information, see Knowledge Article number 000253769 (Support logon ID required).

-To deploy Swagger UI in a Web container
+To deploy Swagger UI in a Web server

 For more information about Swagger RESTful API, see Swagger UI.